tdda/tdda/tdda/referencetest/examples/README.md

-Examples of using tdda.refererencetest.
+# Examples of using tdda.refererencetest.

-To step through these examples, you should first take a copy of the entire `examples` subdirectory, and put it somewhere else.
-You'll be making modifications to it, to see the affect of change, and you don't want to be modifying the originals.
+**If you have a source distribution of the tdda library (typically cloned from Github), you should first copy the directory containing this README file to somewhere else so that you do not modify the original.**

 Scenario:

-    You have a python module called `generators.py`, which is responsible for generating some HTML.
+    You have a python module called `generators.py`, which is responsible for generating some two different HTML pages.
+(You can look at these in `reference/file_result.html` and `reference/string_result.html`.)

     Testing that it's generated the correct HTML isn't hugely easy just using the standard unit-testing tools on their own.
 You're continually